libiki123/webdocs/docs/interview-docs/unity/unity.md

   - Reflection probes capture a 360-degree snapshot of their environment and apply this as reflections to objects with reflective materials.
   - Use case: Reflection probes are essential for adding realistic reflections to glossy surfaces like water, mirrors, or polished floors.

-**3. What is light mapping in Unity?
+**4.3 What is light mapping in Unity?
 How many time light get render after baking?**

 - Light mapping is the process of precomputing lighting and **baking** it into textures, known as lightmaps, to reduce runtime lighting calculations andf improve performance.
 However, lightmaps increase memory usage and require preprocessing.
 - Once baked, the lighting information is rendered once during the baking process and stored in the lightmap.

-**4. What is the difference between forward rendering and deferred rendering?
+**4.4 What is the difference between forward rendering and deferred rendering?
 How do they affect lighting calculations?**

 - Forward Rendering: Calculates lighting per object.
 Best for scenes with fewer lights.
 - Deferred Rendering: Calculates lighting per pixel.
 Best for scenes with many lights.
 Supports advanced effects like dynamic shadows and multiple light sources but is more memory-intensive.

-**5. What is ambient lighting, and how is it configured in Unity?**
+**4.5 What is ambient lighting, and how is it configured in Unity?**

 - Ambient lighting provides general, indirect light to all objects in a scene, simulating light scattering from the environment.
 It’s configured in the Lighting Settings under the Environment Lighting section

-**6. How do you troubleshoot light bleeding or artifacts in a Unity scene?**
+**4.6 How do you troubleshoot light bleeding or artifacts in a Unity scene?**

 - Increase lightmap resolution.
-- Adjust UV unwrap settings for objects.
+- Ensure proper UV layout to prevent lightmap seams.
 - Use shadow bias to prevent overlapping light calculations.
 - Reduce the number of indirect samples in light settings.

-**7. How does Unity handle shadows, and what are the different shadow settings available?**
+**4.7 How does Unity handle shadows, and what are the different shadow settings available?**

-- Unity supports hard shadows, soft shadows, and contact shadows.
+- Unity supports **hard, soft, and contact shadows**.
+Key shadow settings include:
-- Shadow settings include Distance, Resolution, Bias, and Cascades.
-- Unity adjusts shadow quality based on the rendering pipeline and Quality Settings.
+  - **Distance:** Controls the shadow draw distance.
+  - **Resolution:** Sets shadow map resolution.
+  - **Bias:** Adjusts shadow positioning to avoid artifacts.
+  - **Cascades:** Uses multiple shadow maps for improved quality at different distances, especially in large scenes.

-**8. Troubleshooting Shadows.
+**4.8 Troubleshooting Shadows.
 If a shadow is not showing in Unity, how would you solve it?**

 - **Check Light Settings:** Ensure the light has shadows enabled (Hard or Soft).
 - **Shadow Distance:** Verify the shadow distance in the Quality Settings (Edit > Project Settings > Quality).